mirulnasir/powerfilter/README.md

 Your task is to create a web application that allows users to view, search and perform complex filters on product data in a table style format.
 As a user, I want to quickly filter product attributes, create custom views, manipulate columns, save filters and share them with my team.

 You are provided a list of mock apis that you can use to get the data you need.
-As these are mock apis reading from static files, you can skip Create / Update / Delete operations. **HOWEVER, your web app must be designed with considerations of a complete CRUD application in mind.**
+As these are mock apis reading from static files, you can skip Create / Update / Delete operations. **HOWEVER, your frontend architecture must be designed with considerations of a complete CRUD application in mind.**

 (For simplicity, these are built into NextJS API router, please assume that they are backend apis)